 Mary released an EP in 2016 entitled Full Circle, produced by Marco Delmar.
 She wrote the songs, sang lead/ harmony vocals and played rhythm guitar on all tracks.
 She had friend and world class percussionist Lenny Castro, lend his talent to the recording.
 Steph Paynes, from the NYC based Lez Zeppelin played lead guitar on the sessions.
 Rounding out the rhythm section was Eric Selby (drums) and Barry Warsaw (bass).
 Find Full Circle on iTunes and CD Baby.

 For the past 4-5 years, Mary has found herself once again making music on her own terms.
 She’s teamed up with fellow blues artists Bad Influence.
 From Walter Reed Army Medical Center to the Soundry in Columbia, MD – their onstage musical chemistry is undeniable.
 Mike Tash (Bad Influence) and Mary have formed a duo and are playing regularly in Northern Virginia and Maryland.
 See Mary’s schedule on this site.

-Born and raised in Prince George’s County, MD and now living in Fairfax County, VA – Mary still calls the DMV home and has a special affection for local audiences and outdoor venues.
+Born and raised in Prince George’s County, MD and now living in Fairfax County, VA – Mary still calls the DC, Maryland and Virginia area home and has a special affection for local audiences and outdoor venues.
 To see her play live is to truly experience Mary’s music.
 With complete focus she becomes, in her own words, “entranced.
 All I know at that moment is what I’m singing and what I’m feeling from the band and the audience.”
 For her growing following of fans, that moment sounds just perfect.